Logo

 Verifying My Account

 After finishing the survey, Crowdtap required me to verify my account.
-The verification process involved providing my real name, address, and phone number.
+Verification involved providing my real name, address, and phone number.

-Because of this, I started over and created an account with an email and provided my information.
-This time I was able to verify my account.
+Because of this, I started over, creating an account with an email and providing my information.
+This time, I was able to verify my account.

 Earning Points By Completing Missions